loopbackio/loopback-next/README.md

 # Work with this repository

 This repository uses [lerna](https://lernajs.io/) to manage multiple packages/modules for LoopBack 4.
-Please see [MONOREPO.md](MONOREPO.md) for instructions to work with this monorepo.
+Please see [Monorepo overview](MONOREPO.md) and [Developing LoopBack](./docs/DEVELOPING.md) for instructions to work with this monorepo.

 # Status: Developer Preview #1